 Advanced Claims Management and Appeals

-NOTE: Due to public health requirements and precautions related to COVID-19, this course will occur either exclusively or primarily online with the potential for limited in-person attendance at the WSIA Office depending upon safety requirements at the time.
-Registrants will be kept advised of the options as they become available.
+NOTE: Due to public health requirements and precautions related to COVID-19, this course will occur exclusively online over the Zoom platform, allowing for audience engagement and a recorded copy of the event.

 Two-Day Course | 13 Hours (8:30am - 4:00pm each day)